nishantgoyal01/customer_behavior_analysis/README.md

 **6. View the Presentation** (Made by Gamma)

-Open the folder:
+Open the file:

-presentation/
+**Customer-Shopping-Behavior-Analysis.pptx**

 ### 📬 Contact

 If you’d like to discuss this project or opportunities, feel free to connect.
+**Email: nishantgoyal010@gmail.com**